 Sandbox Projects may propose to be reviewed to move to the Incubation Stage at any time by adding the review to a future TAC meeting agenda ( minimum two weeks notice required ) or may be moved to the Incubation Stage during its annual review.
 Projects should prepare a presentation outlining how it has completed the Incubation Stage requirements.

 Incubation stage projects are eligible to receive the following benefits:

-- Incubation stage projects will constitute “Technical Projects” under the ASWF charter and may receive support as determined by the Governing Board.
+- Be considered as one of the “Technical Projects” under the ASWF Charter and may receive support as determined by the Governing Board.